ElectConnectProject/ElectConnect-Reform/README.md

 👉 **Contribute:** If you're a developer, election expert, or advocate, **fork this repository & suggest improvements!**
 👉 **Share the Vision:** Spread the word and bring ElectConnect to **your state or community**.

+📌 **ElectConnect is a completely open-source initiative.
+This project does not accept or collect any money—it is freely available for anyone to use, adapt, and implement.**
+📌 **Any forked versions must remain freely accessible under the same Creative Commons Attribution-ShareAlike 4.0 license.
+No one is permitted to privatize, restrict, or financially exploit this project while denying access to others.**

 📌 **Together, we can create a truly democratic system.**

 ---